TerminalAddict/workbox/README.md

-# Workbox Local CDN CReator
+# Workbox Local CDN Creator
 A simple NPM update script that creates a local CDN of workbox.

 ## Background